gandalfmagic/docker-pgbackrest-restore/README.md

 ### Testing the container locally

-Restoring a server using the latest backup set:
+Restore a server using the latest backup set:

 ```bash
 $ docker run -ti --rm \